Your membership has expired

 Speaking of essential oils, that and other flammable or combustible liquids, including gasoline, cleaning fluid, and perfumes, are a no-go because fumes from these substances can create a fire hazard or explosion, says Chris Kobrick, director of product management at Kenmore.

-You should also avoid vacuuming wet messes such as soggy cereal with a dry vacuum because you could clog up the hose and other parts of your vacuum, says CR’s senior test technician Tyler Ivester, who evaluates our vacuums.
+You should also avoid vacuuming wet messes, such as soggy cereal, with a dry vacuum, as this can clog the hose and other parts of your vacuum, says Tyler Ivester, CR’s senior test technician who evaluates our vacuums.

-What to do instead: For wet debris, such as spilled cereal, you can use wet floor cleaners, Jones says.
-For flammable liquids, follow the instructions on the container label, which instructs users on what to do in case such liquids are spilled, Kobrick says.
+What to do instead: For wet debris, such as spilled cereal, you can use wet-floor cleaners, Jones says.
+For flammable liquids, follow the instructions on the container label, which instruct users on what to do in the event of a spill, Kobrick says.

-If you’re looking for a wet-floor cleaner, consult our ratings for combo vacuum-mops, which can both vacuum and mop your floors.
-Or, if you value convenience, check out our ratings for robotic mops.
+If you’re looking for a wet-floor cleaner, consult our ratings for combo vacuum-mops and robotic vacuums with mopping capabilities, which can vacuum and mop your floors.
 See below for recommended models from both categories.

 Anything Burning or Smoking